Williams Landing: Road Network

-The improve road connectivity will boost the productivity and employment in the region.
+This improved road connectivity will boost productivity and employment in the region.

 Local government

-Williams Landing's local government area is the City of Wyndham, one of the fastest growing municipalities in Australia.
+Williams Landing's local government area is in the City of Wyndham, one of the fastest growing municipalities in Australia.
 The estimated population for the City of Wyndham in 2015 is around 201,012.
 It is forecasted its population will almost double, reach to around 384,275 in 2036.